virtdev/virtdev/README.md

 * Run->path/to/virtdev/bin/virtdev

 ### 3. Configure
-The configuration files are contained in the following path
+The configuration files are contained in the following path:
 * path/to/virtdev/conf

 # License